 Coyotes are members of the Canidae family and share a lot of the same traits of their relatives: wolves, dogs, foxes and jackals.
 They have narrow, elongated snouts, lean bodies, yellow eyes, bushy tails and thick fur.

 Known for howling at the moon, coyotes hunt at night and howl to communicate their location.
 They are also known for being "wily"; in fact, they are very smart creatures and have a heightened sense of hearing, smell and sight.

 Coyotes are about as big as medium-size dogs, though they are smaller than wolves.
-They are 32 to 37 inches (81 to 94 centimeters) from head to rump.
+They are 32 to 37 inches (81 to 94 centimeters) from head to rump, according to National Geographic.
 Their tail adds another 16 inches (41 cm) to their length.
 Coyotes typically weigh about 20 to 50 lbs.
 (9 to 23 kilograms).

-Breading season is February to March.
+Breeding season is in February and March.
 In the spring, females build dens in preparation for their young.
 Females have a gestation period of 63 days and give birth to groups of three to 12 young at once.
 The groups of babies are called litters and each coyote baby is called a pup.
-How big the litter size is depends on where the coyotes live.
-In areas where there are a lot of coyotes, there will be a smaller litter size.
-In areas with fewer coyotes, the litter size will be larger.
+The size of the litter depends on where the coyotes live.
+In areas where there are a lot of coyotes, there will be smaller litters.
+In areas with fewer coyotes, more pups will be born.